ManticoreGamesInc/CC-VIP-Teleporter/README.md

 A player is considered VIP if they are on a specific team.

+This component works in conjunction with the VIP Team Selection component.
+See more info here: https://learn.coregames.com/vip-team-selection/

 ## Setup

 To create your own teleporters, there is a VIP Teleporter template that can be used.